Menu

 However, such a continuous-wave mode is difficult to achieve with conventional accelerator technologies.
 That’s why the HIM physicists are working on a new approach: they are developing radio-frequency cavities (accelerating tubes) based on superconductivity.
 In superconducting materials, electric current can flow without loss and without resistance, provided the conductors are cooled with liquid helium to temperatures near absolute zero at minus 273 degrees Celsius.

 On the one hand, such superconducting cavities enable very high accelerating gradients, i.e. the ions are accelerated very strongly over short distances.
-On the other hand, the cavities exhibit little loss, so use less energy than conventional ones.
+On the other hand, the cavities exhibit little loss, so they use less energy than conventional ones.
 These two advantages more than outweigh the disadvantage of the elaborate helium cooling.
+It was decided that this innovative new accelerator deserves a dedicated name – it is called the HELmholtz Linear ACellerator – or HELIAC for short.

 Although there are already superconducting accelerators in the world, such as the electron accelerator of the European XFEL X-ray laser in Hamburg, the cavities for the planned continuous-wave accelerator for heavy ions in Darmstadt must have a much more complex shape than those in existing facilities: in contrast to the relatively simply formed European XFEL cavities, the heavy-ion cavities from Mainz, which are made of the metal niobium, need a complex inner structure consisting of several cross-shaped arrangements with integrated drift tubes.